Engineering Rank/Select Data Structures for Large-Alphabet Strings: Related Work and Preliminary Concepts

 \subsubsection{Wavelet Trees}

-A \emph{wavelet tree} \cite{GGVsoda03} (WT~for short) is a succinct data structure that supports operations $\rank$ and $\select$ on the input string $s$, among many other operations (see, e.g., the work by Navarro \cite{Navjda13}).
-The space requirement is $n\lg{\sigma} + o(n\lg{\sigma}) + \Theta(\sigma w)$ bits \cite{GGVsoda03}, supporting operations $\rank$, $\select$, and $\access$ take $O(\lg{\sigma})$ time.
-Term $\Theta(\sigma w)$ in the space usage corresponds to the number of pointers needed to represent the $\Theta(\sigma)$-node binary tree on which a WT is built.
-This space is negligible only for small alphabets, becoming dominant for big alphabets, e.g., $\sigma = \sqrt{n}$ or extreme cases like $\sigma = \bigoh{n}$.
-There are practical scenarios where big alphabets are common, such as the representation of labeled graphs to support join operations on them \cite{AHNRRSsigmod21}.
+A \emph{wavelet tree} \cite{GGVsoda03} (WT~for short) is a succinct data structure that supports operations $s.\rank$ and $s.\select$ on a given string $s$, among many other operations (see, e.g., the work by Navarro \cite{Navjda13}).
+The space usage is $n\lg{\sigma} + o(n\lg{\sigma}) + \Theta(\sigma w)$ bits \cite{GGVsoda03}, supporting $\rank$, $\select$, and $\access$ in $O(\lg{\sigma})$ time.
+The term $\Theta(\sigma w)$ in the space usage corresponds to the pointers needed to represent the $\Theta(\sigma)$-node binary tree on which a WT is implemented.
+This space is negligible for small alphabets, yet becomes dominant for large ones, e.g., $\sigma = \Theta(\sqrt{n})$ or extreme cases like $\sigma = \bigoh{n}$.
+There are practical scenarios where such alphabets are usual, e.g., in the representation of labeled graphs to support graph pattern matching \cite{AHNRRSsigmod21} and path queries \cite{AGHNRvldbj24}, or natural-language processing in information retrieval \cite{BCC2010}.

-To achieve compressed space, the WT can be given the shape of the Huffman tree, obtaining $nH_0(s)(1+o(1)) + \bigoh{n} + \Theta(\sigma w)$ bits of space.
+To achieve compressed space, the WT can be given the shape of the Huffman tree, now using $nH_0(s)(1+o(1)) + \bigoh{n} + \Theta(\sigma w)$ bits.
 Operations take $O(\lg{n})$ worst-case, and $\bigoh{1+H_0(s)}$ time on average \cite{Navarro2016}.
-Alternatively, one can use compressed bit vectors \cite{RRRtalg07} to represent each WT node.
+Alternatively, one can use compressed bit vectors \cite{RRRtalg07} to represent each node of the original WT (i.e., not the Huffman-shaped WT).
 The space usage in that case is $nH_0(s) + o(n\lg{\sigma}) +\ \Theta(\sigma w)$ bits, whereas operations take $O(\lg{\sigma})$ time.
-Notice that even though one is able to compress the main components of the WT, the term $\Theta(\sigma w)$ keeps uncompressed and hence is problematic for big alphabets.
+Notice that even though one is able to compress the main components of the WT, the term $\Theta(\sigma w)$ keeps uncompressed and hence remains problematic for large alphabets.